Chicago Executive Airport: Early history

+Late 20th & early 21st century

+The airport was sold to the City of Prospect Heights and Village of Wheeling to keep it from closing.
+The airport's first Air Traffic Control tower was built in 1997.

 Charlie Priester kept an FBO at the airport, along with a charter company called Priester Aviation.
 Priester sold the FBO to Signature Flight Support in 2001, and he turned over operational control of Priester Charter to his son Andy in 2004.